Gingivitis (gum inflammation)

 • smoke

-• have diabetes (especially if poorly controlled)
+• have diabetes (especially if it's poorly controlled)

 • are obese